Meghan and Harry to lift lid on royal split in Oprah interview

 “I have not seen enthusiasm at this level for a royals-related story since the weddings - the royal weddings of both Meghan and Harry and William and Kate,” said Michelle Tauber, senior editor for U.S. magazine People.

-Additional reporting by Sarah Mills; editing by Guy Faulconbridge and Mike Collett-White
+Additional reporting by Sarah Mills and Elizabeth Piper; editing by Guy Faulconbridge, Mike Collett-White and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.